lmbarros/DUMP/morsels/polar_method.md

 **AKA:** Marsaglia polar method.

-**See also:** :** More stuff we can use to generate normally-distributed random numbers are seen in the [Normally-Distributed Random Numbers Demo](../plates/normally_distributed_random_numbers_demo.md).
+**See also:** More stuff we can use to generate normally-distributed random numbers are seen in the [Normally-Distributed Random Numbers Demo](../plates/normally_distributed_random_numbers_demo.md).

 **Keywords:** Normal distribution, Gaussian distribution.

-Attributed to the great George Marsaglia (along with with T. A. Bray, in the 1964 paper "A Convenient Method for Generating Normal Variables").
+Attributed to the great George Marsaglia (along with with T. A. Bray, in the 1964 paper *A Convenient Method for Generating Normal Variables*).

 ⟨Polar Method normal RNG⟩ =
 ```C++